 Now that the new yarn shipment is here I’ll make this a quick post and then go back to checking it all in.
 I weigh each cone and list it with its lot (a way to keep track of inventory, etc).
 I’ve learned it’s best to treat each raw cone from the mill as a unique item.
 Each has a different amount of yarn on it and is part of one particular lot.

-Here are the speediest photos I could take.
-I figure the best thing is to put a new color with others that it harmonizes with.
+I took the speediest photos I could.
 These five colors all fill gaps in our existing range.
-That’s a total of twenty Lotus yarn colors for 2016.
+That’s a total of twenty Lotus yarn colors.